cds-snc/design-research-handbook/_pages/en/about/about-us.md

 Design research is foundational to creating products, services, and systems that respond to human needs.

 ### Who we are

-#### Colin MacArthur
+* Colin MacArthur (head of design)
-Head of Design Research
-All-the-things

-#### Mel Banyard
-Design Researcher
-Product: RCMP - Report a Cybercrime

-#### Hillary Lorimer
-Design Researcher
-Product: CRA: Help Canadians w low income file taxes

-#### Mithula Naik
+* Mithula Naik (senior design researcher)
-Senior Design Researcher
-Product: Find relevant benefits for Veterans
+* Hillary Lorimer (design researcher)
+* Mel Banyard (design researcher)
+* Martha Edwards (design researcher)

 ### What we do
-Goal: Identify user needs that inform design (+dev) How
+We help product team's identify user needs that inform design and development.
+We do that by:
-- Planning research activities - helping frame the problem
+- Planning research activities that bring clarify to the goals and problems at hand.
-- Conducting field research with end users - bringing the team along the user journey
+- Conducting field research with end users, while bringing the team along for the journey.
-- Analyzing & synthesizing data - communicating the user story
+- Analyzing & synthesizing data, telling the story of people who use our services.
-- Evaluating & testing product improvements - helping build the right product
+- Evaluating & testing product improvements, helping our products continue to approve.
-Result: Products that better meet user needs
+When we do all those things well, we help our teams build products that serve people better.

 ### How we work with others

 #### Policy
-We work closely.
-Policy team 1) clears the bureaucracy so we can do our jobs 2) informs us of the policy landscape
+Policy helps us navigate the rules that affect research (like privacy and POR).
+They also help us understand the background and rationale for our work.

 #### Design
 Designers & researchers are two peas in a pod.
-Good UX can be attributed to this pairing.

-#### Devs
-It’s imp to us that devs come along the user journey, understand user needs & co-create solutions
+Designers are our co-researchers.
+Researchers are their co-designers.
+Our findings inform their work, we discuss design solutions together, and we help evaluate what gets built.

-#### Product
+#### Engineering and product
-Involve PMs in research activities to build the right product & share a compelling user story to the Partner
+Engineers and product managers give us feedback on session plans, come along for research sessions and (of course) use our reserach findings.
+At CDS, they're key partners in research.

 #### Outreach
-Working together to tell the story of CDS Research and the people’s lives we help improve.
+We work with our outreach team to tell the story of how research happens and who we help.

-### How we need your team's help
+### How we need your help

-### Commit to ensuring that items added to product backlog & sprint cycles are driven from real user research / and not team or partner assumptions
+### Build things based on research, not your (or our partners') assumptions.
-- Partners may not know why we do user research - work alongside your researcher to prove the value to them.
+- Partners may not know why we do user research.
+Work alongside your researcher to prove the value to them.
-- Fight to make sure you have a researcher on your team
+- Fight to make sure you have a researcher on your team.
+- Question why we're prioritizing things that aren't backed by research.

-### Get out of the office, often enough - seriously.
+### Get out of the office and talk to the people we serve, early and often.
-Nothing is more powerful than being in the field and listening to the end user tell you about their needs or how your product is not meeting them!
+Nothing is more powerful than being in the field and listening to the end user tell you about their needs.
+Or how we aren't meeting them.

-### Be a research champion - involve yourself + improve your research skills
+### Be a research champion.
+Involve yourself in reserach and improve your research skills.
-- Attend the bi-weekly Research Community Meetings on Wednesday mornings where we share research work and improve CDS internal capacity for design research
+- Attend the bi-weekly research community meetings where we share research work and improve CDS internal capacity for design research.
-- Hang out with us, let’s get coffee :)
+- Hang out with us.
+Let’s get coffee. :)